asyml/texar/examples/transformer/README.md

 Create a data directory and put the raw data in the directory.
 To be compatible with the data preprocessing in the next step, you may follow the convention below:

 * The data directory should be named as `data/${src}_${tgt}/`.
 Take the data downloaded with `scripts/iwslt15_en_vi.sh` for example, the data directory is `data/en_vi`.
-* The raw data should have 6 files, which contains source and target sentences of training/dev/test sets, respectively.
+* The raw data should have 6 files, which contain source and target sentences of training/dev/test sets, respectively.
 In the `iwslt15_en_vi` example, `data/en_vi/train.en` contains the source sentences of the training set, where each line is a sentence.
 Other files are `train.vi`, `dev.en`, `dev.vi`, `test.en`, `test.vi`.

 ### 2. Preprocess the data